robertsdotpm/p2pd/docs/source/general/queues.rst

 Python subscription example
 -----------------------------

-For brevity I won't go into using the library in this section.
-This is just an example to get a sense of what subscriptions look like from Python code.
+This example shows what subscriptions look like from Python.

 .. literalinclude:: ../../examples/example_7.py
     :language: python3